tei-k/Scalar-1Q-All-Hands/PITCHME.md

 ## Contributions 👷
 - New design for Orchestration Tool |
-- UP terraform version to latest |
+- UP terraform version to latest with HCL2 |
 - CI Test in Github Actions for Terraform |
 - Integration Test in Github Actions with Terratest |
 - Display correct status in Prometheus |